Maramataka at Wai-akatea Raataa Vine Reserve

 Everything is connected, and nothing lives in isolation.
 Maramataka is the living expression of this - an ancestral lunar and environmental system that reflects the natural rhythms of the moon, tides, winds and tohu (signs) of the natural environment.

 Maramataka is often described as a lunar calendar, which it is, but also much more.
-It is the connecting tohu of whenua (land), awa (waters) and rangi (sky) seen through tirotiro (observation).
+It is the connecting tohu of whenua (land), awa (waters) and rangi (sky) observed through tirotiro (observation).
 Maramataka continues to impart knowledge and guide us back to a deeper relationship with our natural world and cycles.

-Maramataka at Wai-Akatea Raataa Vine Stream Reserve
+Maramataka at Wai-akatea Raataa Vine Stream Reserve

 Wai-akatea Raataa Vine Stream Reserve has become a living classroom within Te Puhinui Manukau, designed to support learning through play and connection to the natural environment especially the Puhinui Stream.
-At its heart is Ngaa Pou o te Maramataka, a forest playground inspired by each phase of theMaramataka.

 -